Harvard-Neutrino/SIREN/README.md

 `[build-system]` (currently `scikit-build-core>=0.10`) and its dependencies, then configure `-DSIREN_WHEEL_BUILD_ISOLATION=OFF`.
 For the direct source-wheel route, use `python -m pip wheel . --no-build-isolation --no-deps`.
 Native dependencies must already be available too.
+The CMake Python installer belongs to the `PythonPackage` component; native component installs do not invoke pip.
+A full install still includes Python when `SIREN_PYTHON_PACKAGE=ON`.
 Installation reports wheel failures;
 it does not silently continue after a failed Python installation.

 Local wheels still require their external native dependencies, such as CFITSIO